Fadeleke57/bonsai-finance-lstm/README.md

 # bonsai-finance-app
-serverless api that handles requests to the lstm model
+serverless api that handles requests to the lstm model - pending hosting